Program Overview

 Choose Excellence with a Master's in Clinical Mental Health Counseling Online

-The field work takes place over 4 semesters beginning in the fall.
-As a student, you’ll have the opportunity to work as a practicum student and complete a minimum of 360 hours and as an intern and complete a minimum of 600 hours.
-You will gain knowledge and skills to enhance what you’re learning in the classroom, and to prepare you for your professional career.
+The fieldwork takes place over four semesters beginning in the fall.
+You’ll have the opportunity to work as a practicum student and complete a minimum of 360 hours and as an intern and complete a minimum of 600 hours.
+You will gain knowledge and skills to enhance your education and to prepare you for your professional career.

 Upon graduation, you will have fulfilled all the educational and pre-master’s field experience requirements to qualify for the license as a mental health counselor (LMHC) in Massachusetts and many other states.